Staff

 Jason Charest, PE, PTP

 Jason joined the CCRPC in 2007 after graduating with Bachelor’s degrees in Civil Engineering and Liberal Arts from the University of Vermont and Saint Michael’s College respectively.
 Jason manages and/or conducts various transportation studies as part of each year’s work program.
 He also assists with technical assistance requests and maintains the regional transportation model.
-He is the treasurer for the Vermont Chapter of the Institute of Transportation Engineers.
+He is the past president of the Northern New England section of the Institute of Transportation Engineers.
 Jason resides in Burlington with his wife and son.
 When he’s not at work he can be found spending time outdoors taking in the abundance of nature that Vermont has to offer.

 Forest Cohen, MPA